 graham cracker crumbs (we used Schar graham crackers pulsed in a food processor to make them)

 plus a touch of cinnamon and nutmeg for some extra flavor– you can’t taste them per se, they give some depth to the graham cracker crust).

-You mix it all together and drop it into the pie pan, then press down to form the crust, using your hands to create a rim if desired.
+With either ingredient list, you mix it all together and drop it into the pie pan, then press down to form the crust, using your hands to create a rim if desired.

 Then bake for just 5 minutes to set and slightly brown.

 sweetened condensed milk (I have used condensed coconut milk as well)